Ethiopian Chicken with Berberi Sauce and Fresh Ginger

 Grill Pan Chicken with Fiery Mango Ginger Salsa

-This dish offers a medley for flavours.
+This dish offers a medley for flavors.
 Using salsa in place of more salt lowers the sodium content and boosts taste!
 See the recipe video below.